pseifer/dotfiles/README.md

 git clone https://github.com/pseifer/dotfiles.git ~/dotfiles; cd ~/dotfiles; ./setup
 ```

-For more information on [punckt](https://github.com/pseifer/punckt), see its repositroy.
+For more information on [punckt](https://github.com/pseifer/punckt), see its repository.